VAndrJ/awesome-apple-bugs/Bugs/CrashTypedThrowsObservableObject/README.md

 ## Problem

-Crash occurs when using a typed throws in a closure variable within an `ObservableObject`.
+Crash occurs when using typed throws in a closure variable within an `ObservableObject`.

 ## Environment